Moepius/DENIZEN_SCRIPTS_DEV/scrapbook.md

 # Notes

+### Protection
 - Locking Skills: when a player joins and is in survival/not another game mode he gets a flag like `player.core.experience.enabled`
 which allows him to level up in skills etc.
 - Otherwise he gets the flag `player.core.experience.disabled` and some events will be cancelled with flagged argument
 example:
 `player absorbs experience flagged:player.core.experience.disabled:
   - determine cancelled`

+### teleport Pillars

+- Teleport to fixed destinations that have a monument (pillars) using advanced soul magic
+- Monuments mostly ruined
+- Player gets burned when touching blocks of ruined monuments (which are not working anymore)

+### colonies

+- leveling colonies up can only be done once a day
+- firework effects when leveling up and colonizing

 **Stuff to disable**: